 Reed grew up in Green Bay, Wisconsin, son of a middle-class working family.
 He knew how to get into the Green Bay Packer games for free at City Stadium.
 After graduation from Green Bay East High School, Reed attended Northwestern University.
-While at Northwestern, Larry received an NROTC scholarship and began summer cruises as a midshipman.
-His cruises as a midshipman in 1958 and 1959 were in the Atlantic and Pacific Oceans and up the St. Lawrence River.
+While at Northwestern, Larry received and NROTC scholarship and began summer cruises as a midshipman.
+His cruises as a midshipman included a cruise in the Great Lakes, time spent at a naval base, and a cruise at sea.
 Reed found these cruises helpful in learning the ways of the Navy.

 Following graduation and commissioning into the Navy as an officer, Larry attended training at San Diego, California, where he went to school for anti-submarine warfare and an air control officer course for eight weeks.